0xjjpa/AIESEC-Chrome-Extension/README.md

 [On research]

 #### countrycode
 [On research] It seems this countrycode is different than the contentscope.do uses, you can't browse by country only, buy need a subid too.
+Instead, the key regions is being used.

 # Appendix A: Parser Codes